simondlevy/Hackflight/README.md

-Because a quadcopter build typically involves choosing a flight-control board, radio receiver, and model (airframe), Hackflight provides a separate C++ class for each of these components.
+Because a quadcopter build typically involves choosing a flight-control board, radio receiver, and model (airframe), Hackflight provides a separate C++ class to support each of these components.
 The [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the